hjacquir/jira-command-line-tasks/README.md

 # jira-command-line-tasks

-## Prérequis
+## Prerequisites

 - PHP 7.3
-- Extensions à activer (php.ini) :
+- Extensions (php.ini) :
 `extension=curl, extension=fileinfo, extension=gd2, extension=mbstring, extension=openssl`

 ## Description
-Exécuter des tâches Jira en ligne de commande.
+Run Jira Cloud tasks from the command line.

-## Usage
+## Use
-- Installer toutes les dépendances via Composer :
+- Install all dependencies via Composer :
-`composer install` ou `php composer.php install`
+`composer install` or `php composer.php install`.

-- Copier coller le fichier `vendor\lesstif\php-jira-rest-client\.env.example` à la racine du projet en le nommant `.env` et en renseignant les bons paramètres.
-Attention : pour le mot de passe il faut utiliser votre jeton (JIRA API Token).
+- Copy and paste the `vendor\lesstif\php-jira-rest-client\.env.example` file to the root of the project, naming it `.env` and filling in the correct parameters.
+Warning: for the password you must use your token (JIRA API Token).

-- Lancer la commande : `php console.php` pour voir la liste des commandes disponibles
+- Run the command: `php console.php` to see the list of available commands.